 We also show in Theorem \ref{thm:int} that if the Lagrangian submanifold $L^n \subset \R^{2n}$ has a cubic generating function, then the outer symplectic billiard correspondence is completely integrable: it has $n$ Poisson commuting integrals (this fact is reminiscent of the complete integrability of the usual billiards in quadratic hypersurfaces).

 {\bf Acknowledgements}.
 We are grateful to A. Akopyan for a useful discussion.

 PA acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through Germany's Excellence Strategy EXC-2181/1 - 390900948 (the Heidelberg STRUCTURES Excellence Cluster), the Transregional Colloborative Research Center CRC/TRR 191 (281071066).
-ACC was funded as well by the DFG through Project-ID 281071066 – TRR 191.
+ACC was funded by the DFG as well through Project-ID 281071066 – TRR 191.
 ST was supported by NSF grants DMS-2005444 and DMS-2404535, and by a Mercator fellowship within the CRC/TRR 191.
 He thanks the Heidelberg University for its invariable hospitality.